Skin tag removal in London

-Anyone who has a skin tag or wart and would like it removed – whether because it causes physical pain or just for aesthetic reasons – is considered to be an appropriate candidate.
+Anyone who has a skin tag and would like it removed – whether because it causes physical pain or just for aesthetic reasons – is considered to be an appropriate candidate.

 Cryotherapy is a process that involves freezing off the skin tag or wart.
 Extreme cold will be applied to the skin lesion, which freezes the cells and halts blood supply.
 After the cryotherapy, a blister will form, which will eventually begin to scab before finally falling off.
 This whole process will take between 7 to 10 days.

 This process is considered to be very popular as it can be performed quickly and has a high success rate.
 Cryotherapy will take about 5 to 10 minutes.
 This is a suitable method for those who are looking to remove multiple growths.
 During the procedure, you may experience some mild pain or discomfort as a result of the cold temperatures against your skin.

 Surgeons at Centre for Surgery are qualified and trained in cryotherapy.
 It is important to ensure you undergo this procedure with a qualified surgeon, as surrounding skin may become damaged if the procedure is incorrectly performed.

 Curettage and cautery

 Curettage and cautery is used when a lesion is too big or has not responded to cryotherapy.
 This method involves using a curette, a sharp, spoon-like instrument, which will be used to scrape off the skin lesion.
 Next, the wound is cauterised, or sealed, through the application of heat.

 You will receive a local anaesthetic prior to the procedure.
 Afterwards, the wound will be left open to allow for healing.
 You will notice the wound will have healed within two to three weeks.